Ask a COVID-19 Question

 Please note that food services and options at airports and hotels remain extremely limited.
 Some airports are not operating any stores or food services at all.
 Others may have only a pharmacy open for emergencies.
 Travelers should plan to travel with enough food to sustain them for the duration of their transit in the UK.

-National Rail Service: Around half the usual number of trains are now running compared to a normal weekday.
+National Rail Service: Currently, around half the usual number of trains are running compared to a normal weekday.
 Early morning and late evening services are being protected wherever possible.
 More information at www.nationalrail.co.uk

 Transport for London (TfL): London public transit has been significantly reduced with a number of stations closed.
 Visit TFL Status Updates to check the status of individual stations.